General info:

 In many scenes in stories of all sorts light is not even mentioned--it's

-and it affects the scene, even if characters never think of it.
-It can
+color, character, and motion, and it affects the scene, even if

-create a mood or lead to a discovery; it creates shadows, and may
+characters never think of it.
+It can create a mood or lead to a

-hide something important.
+discovery; it creates shadows that may hide something important.

-for the reader.
-Light may not be the main factor in the scene; it may
+and mood you wish to create.
+Light may not be the main factor

-make sure that effect shows up.
+so make sure that effect is apparent.

 -------------------------